felipebravom/felipebravom.github.io/docs/cv.md

 * Conference Program Committes: AAAI 2021, ACL 2021, TheWebConf 2021, ACL 2020, WISDOM 2020, NAACL 2019, LA-WEB 2019, WASSA 2018, WISDOM 2018, SEM-EVAL 2018, IJCAI-ECAI 2018, EMNLP 2017, WASSA 2017
 * Journal Reviewing: ACM Transactions on the Web (TWEB), The Visual Computer (TVCJ), PeerJ Computer Science, Journal of Machine Learning Research, Natural Language Engineering, IEEE Transactions on Knowledge and Data Engineering, Knowledge-based Systems, ACM Transactions on Intelligent Systems and Technology (TIST), IEEE Computational Intelligence Magazine special issue on Computational Intelligence for Natural Language Processing.
 * Grant reviewing: Fondecyt de Iniciación en Investigación 2022.
-* University Administration: [2020-2022] member of the academic committee of the [Master in Data Science](https://mds.uchile.cl/) at the University of Chile.
-I also participated in the development of this program.
+* University Administration: [2020-ongoing] member of the academic committee of the [Master in Data Science](https://mds.uchile.cl/) at the University of Chile, [2019-2019] I participated in the elaboration of  the [Master in Data Science](https://mds.uchile.cl/) at the University of Chile.
-* Consulting: [2020-2021] As part of an IMFD agreement, I assisted the Supreme Court of Chile in the development of an automatic classifier of court rulings.
+* Technology transfer: [2020-2021] As part of an IMFD agreement, I assisted the Supreme Court of Chile in the development of an automatic classifier of court rulings.

 ## Scholarships and Awards